 Although the PSAT also serves as the qualifying exam for the National Merit Scholarship Program (nationalmerit.org), the test has very little bearing on college admissions and we generally do not recommend preparation.
 For families who do want assistance in preparing for the PSAT, getting an early start on SAT prep will equip students with everything they need to know.

 The SAT, considered by many to be the most important standardized test a student will ever take, is a 3 hr.
-45 min. marathon of a test that is unfortunately required by most major colleges and universities in the country.
-With the exception of a 25-minute essay, the test is entirely multiple choice and is comprised of math, critical reading, and writing.
+50 min. marathon of a test that is unfortunately required by most major colleges and universities in the country (though FairTest keeps a great list of test-optional colleges).

 Through our work with college admissions, we know that the SAT is not nearly as important as the College Board would like us to believe — as we commonly tell our students, Your standardized test scores may get you considered, but your application essays can get you accepted.